swr06/GLGame/README.md

 This engine managed to get 500+ FPS in the game with the scene editor running.
 (With the above specs) and about 300 FPS on an intel HD 4000 GPU.

 It got arount 1000+ FPS in game without the scene editor running and 600+ FPS on an Intel HD 4000.

+# Requirements

+Processor : N/A
+Graphics Card : Any graphics card that supports OpenGL 3.2 and GLSL Shading language 3.3 Ram : 100MB or Higher

 # Contact Me :